pascca/BERT_eli5/README.md

 5) Run `SentenceBertSearch.py`(Sentence-Bert version) or `TfidfSearch.py`(TFIDF-Baseline) and open `http://127.0.0.1:5001/`(Sentence-Bert version) or `http://127.0.0.1:5000/`(TFIDF-Baseline)

 6) Ask questions about concepts and phenomena (e.g. 'Why do we feel love?') - get layman-friendly answers

+# Data

+The initial data-file `explainlikeimfive_qalist.json` was created with a script from Facebook's project [ELI5](https://github.com/facebookresearch/ELI5) by using following command:

+`python download_reddit_qalist.py -Q`

+This script downloads all posts between 2011 and 2018 in a specific json-format.
+This web-app only needs the questions and links.
+These were extracted with the usage of `LoadAndEncode.py` into `questionsandlinks.txt`.
+The same script was used to create the sentence-bert encodings of the questions `sentenceencodingsquestionsbig.npy` which are utlized in `SentenceBertSearch.py`.